 5. The half-wheeler

 The not too distant cousin of the Strava addict.
-This is rule one in the book of no-nos during club rides, and won’t make you very popular with the people floundering out the back.
+This habit won't make you very popular with the people floundering out the back.
 Clubs generally hold dedicated training sessions for those looking to race, so keep a lid on it until then.

 6. The never enough rider

 They may or may not also turn-up to the start and talk about having ridden 60km to get there.

 Like to show their inner tube changing speed on any wheel going, and you might as well let them.